astropy/astropy-workshop/00-Install_and_Setup/UPDATING.md

 ## 2. Double-checking your Conda environment

-Assuming you properly installed your astropy-workshop conda environment, you should be able to:
+Assuming you properly installed your astropy-env conda environment, you should be able to:

 a. activate that conda environment, and